tdeekens/colloq/readme.md

 ### Server

-All services are implemented with HapiJs and are kept simple as in that authentication should either be handled by JWTs or an service at some point.
+All services are implemented with HapiJs and are kept simple as in that authentication should either be handled by JWTs or a service at some point.
 The whole GraphQL functionality is implemented using the `graphql-server-hapi` from the lovely people at Apollo GraphQL.

 ### Testing

-The testing library used is `ava` as it encourages parallel test runs forcing a non existent dependencies between suites.
+The testing library used is `ava` as it encourages parallel test runs, enforcing no dependencies between suites.
 Moreover, it can be used for server side units/API testing as much as it can be used for UI snapshot testing.

 - Units with logic such as fixtures are tested as units
-- API and resource are testing as a component (route all down the stack until fixtures)
+- API and resource are tested as a component (route all down the stack until fixtures)

 The local `envs` module encapsulates the `process.env.NODE_ENV` set in the `package.json` to reduce string dependencies and allow for easy switching in e.g. the models.